RobbeDoesPy/Dutch-Dictionary-Definitions-Expansion/README.md

 # Dutch Dictionary Definition Expansion

-This repository contains the code and data for the thesis 'Transformer-based Expansion of Dutch Dictionary Definitions' which explores the automated expansion of Dutch dictionary definitions using Large Language Models.
+This repository contains the code and data for the thesis 'Transformer-based Expansion of Dutch Dictionary Definitions' written by Robbe Meersman.
+It explores the automated expansion of Dutch dictionary definitions using Large Language Models.

 ## Models